osdio/gulp-version-tag/README.md

 ```

 This can ease to update the package version.
+More details focus on [gulpfile](https://github.com/soliury/gulp-version-tag/blob/master/gulpfile.coffee)